MIC-DKFZ/cOOpD/pre-process/README_preprocessing.md

 For the trachea and aorta, use pre-trained nnU-Net Task_055_SegTHOR.

-Please also cite the following work if you use this pipeline for training:
+Please also cite the following work if you use this pipeline for inference:
 ```
 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2020).
 nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature Methods, 1-9.